 What's the idea?

-You can start designing sunglasses in just a matter of minutes.
+You can start designing spectacles or sunglasses in just a matter of minutes.

 Sure, you could sketch them on a black piece of paper, but that would be guessing your way through with trial and error.

 Instead, this handy kit does all the hard work for you.